 How do we collect your personal information?

-When you or your professional advisors speak to us about your personal information, and particularly your financial affairs, we will minimise the opportunity for other people to overhear our discussion, unless authorised by you.
+When you or your professional advisors speak to us about your personal information, particularly your financial affairs, we will minimise the opportunity for other people to overhear our discussion unless you authorise.

 How will we use your personal information?